ngodi/battleship-game/README.md

 ![battleship](battleship.png)

 Battleship is a game played on the browser between a user and the computer.
 The game starts with both users manually placing their ships on their respective Gameboards(a grid of squares).
 The ships are shot by the opponent in-turn with the objective to hit the full length of a ship and all the other ships.
-A missed shot is marked by a circle on the gameboard and a hit is marked by a cross(X) on the gameboard and on the hit ship as well.
+A missed shot is marked by a circle(O) on the gameboard and a hit is marked by a cross(X) on the gameboard and on the hit ship as well.
 The game ends when all the ships on a given gameboard have all been hit; they are said to be sunk, the opponent is then declared winner.

 Technologies and Tools used
 ---------------------------